ooici/ion-functions/ion_functions/data/README.txt

 FLO: Fluorometer

-    * flo_functions.py -- Covers calculation of the L1 CDOMFLO, CHLAFLO and
+    * flo_functions.py -- Covers calculation of the L1 CDOMFLO, L1 CHLAFLO, and
-      FLUBSCT data products from the FLORT and FLORD instrument classes.
+      L1 and L2 FLUBSCT data products from the FLORT, FLORD, and FLNTU instrument classes.
 This module contains the following functions:

       ### Core functions
-      flo_bback_total -- calculates FLUBSCT-BBACK_L1 from FLORT and FLORD
+      flo_bback_total -- calculates FLUBSCT_L2 from FLORT, FLORD, and FLNTU
             (all series)
       flo_scat_seawater -- calculates the scattering coefficient of seawater from Zhang et al 2009, a required metadata parameter for FLUBSCT
-      flo_beta -- calculates FLUBSCT-BETA_L1 from FLORT and FLORD
+      flo_beta -- calculates FLUBSCT_L1 from FLORT, FLORD, and FLNTU
             (all series)
       flo_cdom -- calculates CDOMFLO_L1 from FLORT (all series)
-      flo_chla -- calculates CHLAFLO_L1 from FLORT and FLORD (all series)
+      flo_chla -- calculates CHLAFLO_L1 from FLORT, FLORD, and FLNTU (all series)

       ### Auxiallary functions
       flo_scale_and_offset -- applies scale and offset calculations used by